 featured image

-In practical terms, this requires the car to be insured for business use only and for employee contracts to specifically prohibit the private use of company cars.
+For VAT to be fully reclaimable, a company car must be kept at the business premises overnight, and employees or directors cannot use the car for personal purposes.
+In practical terms, this requires the vehicle to be insured for business use only and for employee contracts to specifically prohibit the private use of company cars.

-But what about leased cars?
+What about VAT on leased cars?

 There is a 50% block on reclaiming the input tax on leased cars.
-The 50% block is to cover the private use of the car.
+The 50% block is to cover the private use of the vehicle.
 The remaining 50% can be reclaimed subject to the normal rules on reclaiming input tax.

-VAT incurred on the hire of a car specifically for business, for reasons other than to replace an off the road company car, can be reclaimed in full if the hire period is no more than 10 days.
+VAT incurred on the hire of a car specifically for business, for reasons other than to replace an off-the-road company car, can be reclaimed in full if the hire period is no more than 10 days.

 There is no 50% restriction on VAT charged on the lease of a qualifying car intended for use primarily as a hire with a driver for carrying passengers or for providing driving instruction.
 The VAT on the lease hire can be reclaimed in full.